gen2brain/jpegn/README.md

 ```

 `jpegn.Decode` returns the image in its native color space, `*image.YCbCr`, `*image.Gray`,
-`*image.CMYK` or `*image.RGBA`, and registers itself with `image.RegisterFormat`. `Options`
+`*image.CMYK` or `*image.RGBA`, and registers itself with `image.RegisterFormat`.
+It can also
-forces RGBA output, selects the chroma upsampling filter, applies the EXIF orientation, and
+force RGBA output, pick the chroma upsampling filter, apply the EXIF orientation, and scale by
-scales by 1/2, 1/4 or 1/8 during the inverse transform.
+1/2, 1/4 or 1/8 inside the inverse transform, which costs less than a full decode.

 ### Encoding